-Georgia Governor Brian Kemp declared February 2020 as Spay And Neuter Awareness Month.
+In 2020, Georgia Governor Brian Kemp declared February as Spay And Neuter Awareness Month.
 Pet overpopulation is a serious and expensive issue, costing the United States over $1 billion, annually.
-With over 16,000 homeless pets entering LifeLine’s shelters each year, we greatly need the community’s help addressing the pet overpopulation issue.
+With nearly 13,000 homeless pets entering LifeLine’s shelters last year, we greatly need the community’s help addressing the pet overpopulation issue.
 Many of the pets entering our shelter are healthy and adoptable, so we make every effort to find these pets loving homes.
 Spaying and neutering your pet help prevents unwanted litters.
 And doing so allows us to find more homes for the homeless pets in our shelters!

 We understand that spaying or neutering your pet is a big decision.
 So we’ve compiled some frequently asked questions below to help put your mind at ease.